Fast food: Tips for choosing healthier options

 Take advantage of the healthy side dishes offered at many fast-food restaurants.
 For example, instead of french fries choose a side salad with low-fat dressing or a baked potato.
 Or add a fruit bowl or a fruit and yogurt option to your meal.

-Other healthy choices include apple or orange slices, corn on the cob, steamed rice, or baked potato chips.
+Other healthy choices include apple or orange slices, corn on the cob, steamed rice, baked potato chips or a broth-based soup.

-Choose an entree salad with grilled chicken, shrimp or vegetables.
-Choose a dressing you like, but be cautious with the amount.
+Choose an entree salad with vegetables and grilled chicken or shrimp.
+Choose a dressing you like but be cautious with the amount.
 Use half the package or keep the salad dressing on the side to control the number of calories from added fat and other unwanted ingredients, such as added salt and sugar.

 Watch out for high-calorie salads, such as those with deep-fried shells or those topped with breaded chicken or other fried toppings.
 Also skip extras, such as cheese and croutons, which quickly increase your calorie count.